jro31/jethro-codes/_articles/projects/jethro-codes.md

 We then set the header of this response to have a content-type of `xml`.
 We then write our `sitemap` to the body of this response, before we `end` the response (sending it back to the original request).

-The `return` statement here does nothing; it's simply a requirement of `getServerSideProps`, so we include it so as to not through an error.
+The `return` statement here does nothing; it's simply a requirement of `getServerSideProps`, so we include it so as to not throw an error.

 With that done, we now need to populate the `sitemap` variable _with_ our sitemap.